Skip to content

 marvin lei squarespace photography example

-Like Deanie, Marvin Lei also has a full-screen background slideshow to create a strong impression on the visitor.
+Like Deanie, Marvin Lei also uses a full-screen background slideshow to create a strong impression on visitors.

-You can then use the navbar to run through the different photography styles that Marvin’s into, check gear, etc. Besides that, using a lightbox is also helpful for flipping through the higher-res images distraction-free.
+You can then use the navbar to browse the different photography styles Marvin’s into, check gear, etc. Additionally, using a lightbox helps you flip through the higher-resolution images distraction-free.

-Note: Create a simple menu so visitors can navigate your website quickly and easily.
+Note: Create a simple menu to help visitors navigate your website quickly and easily.

 19. UNRTD